thomaskioko/blog/content/posts/kotlin-inject-anvil-integration.md

 ```

 ### Add KSP Dependencies.
-In order to check if the changes we've made work as intedned, we can add Kotlin inject Anvil compiler dependency which will generate the component classes.
+In order to check if the changes we've made work as intened, we can add Kotlin inject Anvil compiler dependency which will generate the component classes.
 `addKspDependencyForAllTargets(libs.kotlinInject.anvil.compiler)`. `addKspDependencyForAllTargets` is an extension function that created KSP configurations for each target. e.g `kspAndroid` `kspIosArm64`

 We can buld our app and take a look at the generated code.